istentoumis/RKK_PN_Unreal_Workflows/README.md

 Select the skeleton of your custom character and click Retarget.

 The retargeted animation should be visible in Content folder.
-Drag it into the scene or apply it to your character.
+Drag it into the scene and hit Play.